mypreview/GEO-Top-Bar/docs/how-to-change-bar-content-font-style.md

-# How to Change Bar Button Font Style?
+# How to Change Bar Content Font Style?

-The font style property allows you to make message bar button text appear italicized (i.e. sloped, or slanted)
+The font style property allows you to make message bar content text appear italicized (i.e. sloped, or slanted)

 !> If a given font family has an italic or oblique face embedded, the browser will select that face.